McConnell rejects U.S. mayors' demand for Senate action on gun bills, after shootings

 Asked about restrictions on assault weapons, McConnell said, “That will probably be discussed as well.
 It’s certainly one of the front and center issues."
 But he said "background checks and red flags would probably lead the discussions.”

-He added that President Donald Trump “is very much open to this discussion.”
+Republican President Donald Trump, he said, “is very much open to this discussion.”

+Red flag laws allow courts and local law enforcement to remove guns from people who are deemed to present an imminent risk of danger to communities.

+During a campaign stop in Sioux City, Iowa, Democratic presidential candidate Kamala Harris called on McConnell to bring the Senate back and hold a vote on the legislation.

 The National Rifle Association (NRA), a key donor to many Republican senators, indicated in a statement on Thursday it will oppose any further gun restrictions.

-“I’m not inclined to discuss private conversations with President Trump or other key leaders on this issue,” NRA Chief Executive Wayne LaPierre said in a statement.
+“I’m not inclined to discuss private conversations with President Trump or other key leaders on this issue,” the NRA's chief executive, Wayne LaPierre, said in a statement.

 A second bill also passed by the House in February would extend to 10 business days, from the current three, the amount of time for the background checks if information on a gun sale application is incomplete.

-Neither has been taken up by the Republican-controlled Senate, while the White House earlier this year floated veto threats against both bills.
+Neither has been taken up by the Republican-controlled Senate.
+The White House earlier this year floated veto threats against both bills.
 On Wednesday, Trump said he wanted to strengthen background checks for gun purchases as he left the White House to visit Dayton and El Paso.

 "The Republicans are held by the throat by the NRA," Democratic presidential candidate U.S. Senator Elizabeth Warren told a rally in Council Bluffs, Iowa, on Wednesday night.
 "Enough is enough."